 Reasons to love granny pants

-Part of the joy that comes with wearing granny pants lies in the fact that these undies have no airs or graces about them, they pass no judgement, their only concern is to support and empower you to live your best life.
+Part of the joy that comes with wearing granny pants lies in the fact they have no airs or graces about them.
+They pass no judgement; their only concern is to support and empower you to live your best life.

 Related: Here is where to buy the best big knickers